aaronparker/aaronparker.github.io/_posts/2017-12-23-deploy-citrix-receiver-intune.md

 # Installing Citrix Receiver

-Here&#8217;s a simple script to detect whether Receiver is installed and if not, download and install Receiver using a specific set of command line options.
+Here's a simple script to detect whether Receiver is installed and if not, download and install Receiver using a specific set of command line options.